-A copy of the MySQL cluster software.
-This should include the binary executables needed to run the cluster processes of the desired types on a given host.
-The simplest way to make sure that this is done is to place a copy of the entire MySQL Cluster distribution on each computer that you intend to use as a cluster host.
+A copy of the MySQL NDB Cluster software.
+This includes the binary executables needed to run the cluster processes of the desired types on a given host.
+The simplest way to make sure that this is done is to place a copy of the entire MySQL NDB Cluster distribution on each computer that you intend to use as a cluster host.